 Significantly, the fact that a couple does not live together does not preclude a finding that no cohabitation has occurred.
 A court will also consider the length of a relationship when determining whether a couple is cohabitating for purposes of terminating alimony under New Jersey Statutes § 24:34-23.

-Consult DeTommaso Law Group to Discuss Your Legal Rights and Options
+Consult DeTommaso Law Group, LLC to Discuss Your Legal Rights and Options

 If you have any questions or concerns about a legal matter involving New Jersey family law, such as your rights and responsibilities regarding alimony and spousal support, you should seek the professional legal advice of one of our attorneys at DeTommaso Law Group, LLC.
 We offer legal solutions that are custom-tailored to the specifics of your case.